Prison Leavers Project

 About

-The Prison Leavers Project is a cross-government project that works with prison leavers and stakeholders to test innovative ways to improve social inclusion of people leaving prison, and reduce reoffending.
+The Prison Leavers Project was a cross-government project that works with prison leavers and stakeholders to test innovative ways to improve social inclusion of people leaving prison, and reduce reoffending.

-The project has a cross-sector component formed by multidisciplinary teams with policy and front-line experience, third-sector subject matter experts, user researchers, people with lived experience in prison, and service designers.
+The project had a cross-sector component formed by multidisciplinary teams with policy and front-line experience, third-sector subject matter experts, user researchers, people with lived experience in prison, and service designers.

 The project also aimed to look at how design methods can be used in policy contexts.
 Testing and iterating ideas that could support informed policy changes and allowing policy teams to collaborate with each other towards a common goal.